 This project will consider one or more condition and measure reading behavior, cortical hyper-excitability and magnocellular performance in that population as compared to controls in an attempt to either link the visual dysfunctions, or differentiate sub-populations within each clinical group.

 Strong UK/EU applicants will be considered for competitive internal funding rounds in 2018-19 with a start date of Sept 2019.
-EU students will not get full financial support.
+EU students will not receive full financial support.
 I am also happy to assist good overseas applicants in their search for external funding.